-Alexa Heinrich is an award-winning social media manager in Central Florida for St. Petersburg College (SPC) and the creator of the websites Accessible Social and Social Media Tea, and the author of Accessible Social: a beginner's guide to creating inclusive social media content.
+Alexa Heinrich is an award-winning social media manager in Central Florida, the creator of the websites Accessible Social and Social Media Tea, and the author of Accessible Social: a beginner's guide to creating inclusive social media content.
 She is a passionate advocate for creating accessible and inclusive content for digital communications as well as educating others about the realities of working in social media.

-Alexa Heinrich is an award-winning social media manager in Central Florida for St. Petersburg College (SPC) and the creator of the websites Accessible Social and Social Media Tea, and the author of Accessible Social: a beginner's guide to creating inclusive social media content.
+Alexa Heinrich is an award-winning social media manager in Central Florida, the creator of the websites Accessible Social and Social Media Tea, and the author of Accessible Social: a beginner's guide to creating inclusive social media content.
 She is a passionate advocate for creating accessible and inclusive content for social media and has given presentations on the subject to digital professionals at numerous brands, organizations, and events around the world including Harvard University, the National ADA Symposium, the World Health Organization, and the U.S. Congressional Progressive Caucus.

 Feel free to download whichever headshot best suits your promotional purposes and crop as needed!
 Click the desired thumbnail for a high-res version.